 Some shops may exchange an item if you received it as a gift and want to exchange it for something else.
 In this case, you will need proof of purchase (gift receipt).
 There is no legal requirement for shops to exchange unwanted gifts so you may end up giving it to someone else.
+If they offer a gift receipt then it's the store's policy to accept back goods, however, there will be restrictions, for example, it must be returned within a certain time period and the item must be unused, still in the original unopened box etc.

-- 5. You buy a juicing machine in the sale, but when you take it home it didn't work.
-Should you: - b) Take the juicing machine back to the shop and demand a full refund of the price you paid or a replacement
+5. You buy a juicing machine in the sale, but when you take it home it didn't work.
+Should you:

+b) Take the juicing machine back to the shop and demand a full refund of the price you paid or a replacement